Post: How to Customize AI Models in Make.com for HR: A No-Code Implementation Guide

 Configure the trigger with the minimum required fields.
 If the trigger returns more data than you need, use a Set Variable or Tools > Set Multiple Variables module immediately after to isolate only the fields your AI module will use.
 Passing an entire raw API payload directly into an AI prompt produces noisy, unpredictable results.

 Scope discipline: Define in writing what this scenario does and does not do before you build it.
 If it screens resumes, it does not also send offer letters.
 One scenario, one function.
 Multi-function scenarios are harder to debug and harder to audit.
+The seven questions to ask before you automate anything give you a fast pre-build checklist that enforces this discipline.

 Step 2 — Build the Deterministic Automation Skeleton